Gorman-Rupp (GRC)

 Powering fluid dynamics since 1934, Gorman-Rupp (NYSE:GRC) has evolved from its Ohio origins into a global manufacturer and seller of pumps and pump systems.

-- On a dimmer note, its projected sales growth of 4.3% for the next 12 months suggests sluggish demand
+- A blemish is its projected sales growth of 4.3% for the next 12 months suggests sluggish demand

 Why Is Now The Time To Buy Gorman-Rupp?